rackerlabs/technical-blog/_posts/2015-08-28-jenkins-post-build-plugin-part-2.md

 The naming convention of this class can be confusing for beginners so the image on the right shows where this is displayed.

-This class is also the place for any global configurations to reside.
+This class is also the place where any global configurations reside.
 Global configurations are the ones configured at the plugin level rather than each job/build/project level.
-You can have parameters of this class to act as globally configurable fields, e.g. checkboxes, text-fields, radio-buttons, etc.
+Parameters of this class can act as globally configurable fields, e.g. checkboxes, text-fields, radio-buttons, etc.

 <img class="blog-post right" src="{% asset_path 2015-08-28-jenkins-post-build-plugin-part-2/useFrenchCheckBox.png%}"/>

 Look at the boolean `useFrench` class parameter.
 The method `public boolean configure(...)` in the `Descriptor` class is overridden to set this field to `true` if the user checks in the checkbox on the Manage Jenkins>Configure System page.
-The resources to render any such global configurations should be placed in `global.jelly`.
+Place the resources to render any such global configurations in `global.jelly`.

 The configurations local to each job/build/project are specified as class parameters in the outer plugin class.
 Look at the field `name` in `TestExamplePublisher`.
 This field is set with any value that the user fills in the text-field